ata1515 is a student of history mostly ancient histories of Europe. Join me over at the Roman Republic on Quora to ask questions.

 Under this idea America is not an empire in the historical sense.
 America may dominate foreign states through trade and international organizations, but it formally and legally recognizes other states as being sovereign.
 Even throughout the 20th century when the USA was propping up foreign leaders like Diem in Vietnam it did not rule over Vietnam in the traditional sense.

 An empire has an emperor to lead it.
-An emperor is a sovereign monarch ranked over a king.
+An emperor is a sovereign monarch ranked over a king who whether a royal family, elected king, or military dictator, within whom the empire is embodied.
 Most empires throughout history have had a monarch to lead it.
 The Holy Roman Empire was led by an Elector-Count who was also king of sovereign territory, the British Empire had their king, Russia had a Tsar, and the German Empire was led by the king of Prussia.

 America has a democracy, with a leader who maintains no office other than that of the presidency.
 America does not rule over foreign people, but has territories which elected to join the Union as equals.
 American bases overseas do not constitute foreign domination as they play no part in their host countries political process.
 While this idea does not hold completely true at all American bases, the majority of host countries are not controlled.
 America has more troops in Japan, Korea, and Germany than anywhere in the world but Afghanistan, and of these three states have independently elected democracies that chafe at American directives.

 Every empire in the western world since the fall of the Roman Empire claims to be descended from the Roman Empire, except for the British Empire, which became an empire after replacing the Mughal Empire.
 History sees the rise and fall of many kings and kingdoms, but there are very few empires, and they all wanted to be seen as returning to a period of greatness.